0xtrvkc/odin-recipes/README.md

-applying HTML and CSS fundamentals to my very first webpage
+apply html and css fundamentals to my webpage